 - Eating food grown in soil

-- Day care workers or those who work in a group setting
+- Being or working in day care or a group setting

-- People whose immune system is weakened by cancer, HIV , or an organ transplant
+- Conditions that weaken the immune system such as cancer, HIV , or an organ transplant

 - People who have oral to anal contact during sex

-Most people don’t have symptoms.
-If they do appear, they may cause:
+Most people do not have symptoms.
+If symptoms happen, they may cause: